aviflombaum/notetaker/APPNOTES.md

 jquery assessment
 1) Must render one show page and one index page via jQuery and an Active Model Serialization JSON Backend. - references/show

-2) Must use your Rails api to create a resource and render the response without a page refresh.
+2) Must use your Rails api to create a resource and render the response without a page refresh. - references/new

-3) The rails API must reveal at least one has-many relationship in the JSON that is then rendered to the page.
+3) The rails API must reveal at least one has-many relationship in the JSON that is then rendered to the page. notes/notebooks

-4) Must have at least one link that loads, or updates a resource without reloading the page.
+4) Must have at least one link that loads, or updates a resource without reloading the page. notebooks/show >> Next Notebook

 5) Must translate the JSON responses into Javascript Model Objects.
 The Model Objects must have at least one method on the prototype.
 Formatters work really well for this.

-FEATURES TO ADD:
-1 - Add user_id to references
-2 - Make a to read later list
-3 -